nelsondca/Java-Client-Server-Banking-Application/README.md

 Ensure secure network conditions.

 Notes:
-The application likely operates in a simulated environment and is not intended for real-world financial transactions.
+Is not intended for real-world financial transactions.
 There is a lot of room for improvement in the code, like validation, etc.